 See my review of The Vanderbilt Auberge Resort, here.

 Where to Eat in Newport

-There are so many great restaurants in Newport!
-Here are the ones that we loved on this trip:
+There are many great restaurants in Newport!
+Here are the ones that we enjoyed this time:

-The Living Room – This restaurant is located inside The Brenton Hotel and it offers tons of seasonally inspired “small plate” dishes designed to share.
-I loved the clam chowder, grilled octopus and warm farro salad.
-My husband loved his truffle fries, pork belly steam buns and grilled lamb lollipop!
+The Living Room – This restaurant is located inside The Brenton Hotel and offers tons of seasonally inspired “small plate” dishes designed to share.
+I loved the clam chowder, grilled octopus, and warm farro salad.
+My husband loved his truffle fries, pork belly steam buns, and grilled lamb lollipop!

 Diego’s – This casual restaurant offers Mexican food with a twist, plus delicious margaritas!
-I love that they have a gluten free menu.
-This spot is located in Bowen’s Wharf and it is great if you are looking for a low-key casual lunch or dinner.
+I love that they have a gluten-free menu.
+This spot is located in Bowen’s Wharf and it is a great option if you are looking for a low-key casual lunch or dinner.

 22 Bowen’s Wine Bar & Grille – This classy nautical-themed dining room offers steak and seafood with waterfront views.
-So many people have recommended this restaurant to us, and we always leave Newport without trying it!
+I am including this restaurant because so many of you recommended it to us, and we always leave Newport without trying it!

 MORE INFO FOR YOUR VISIT TO NEWPORT